rodrigodadam/PP1/README.md

 - __My Services__

-  - Here all users can see what [SERVICES](https://rodrigodadam.github.io/PP1/index.html#myservices) the professional could give to them.
-Whit this information the professional could avoid some requests that is Out of Scope.
+  - Here all users can see what [SERVICES](https://rodrigodadam.github.io/PP1/index.html#myservices) I can provide.
   - This section is split in 3 colums on large screens.
 On smaller screens just one colum.

 ![My Services](https://github.com/rodrigodadam/PP1/blob/main/assets/images/structure/myservices.png)